Refunds: Emails You Need To Send

 Refund emails to the payer

-The payer is the one who paid for the original payment.
-Since a refund is always created for a payment the payer you need to send emails to is the payer of the original payment.
+Since a refund is always created for a payment, you need to send these emails to the payer of the original payment.

 It is recommended that you inform your payer that you have started a refund for them.
 Useful information to include is: